 Art and culture run deep in Portland, especially Downtown.
 Open since 1892, Portland Art Museum is one of the oldest art museums on the whole West Coast.
 Filled with a mix of cultural exhibits, mixed media, and film, the Portland Art Museum is a diverse place to spend a few hours.

 With a ton of touring temporary exhibits as well as some classic, permanent favorites to explore, each visit to the Portland Art Museum offers something new and exciting.
-The museum is dedicated to educating its visitors while also opening up and offering perspectives from different cultures; it’s an enlightening and poignant experience.
+This popular Portland museum is dedicated to educating its visitors while also opening up and offering perspectives from different cultures; it’s an enlightening and poignant experience.

 It’s worth mentioning that the Portland Art Museum is closed on Mondays and Tuesdays; tailor your Portland itinerary accordingly.